angular-schule/angular-cli-ghpages/docs/README_contributors.md

    npm link
    ```

-### 3. Adding to an Angular project - ng add <a name="local-dev-add"></a>
+Read more about the `link` feature in the [official NPM documentation](https://docs.npmjs.com/cli/link).

-Once you have completed the previous steps to npm link the local copy of `angular-cli-ghpages`,
+### 3. Adding to an Angular project -- ng add <a name="local-dev-add"></a>

-follow these steps to use it in a local angular project.
+Once you have completed the previous steps to `npm link` the local copy of `angular-cli-ghpages`, follow these steps to use it in a local Angular project.

-1. Enter the project's directory
+1. Enter the project directory

    ```sh
    cd your-angular-project